 Birmingham City Council has made a commitment to work with partners to combat child poverty as one of its key priorities towards a fairer city.
 To examine the extent and impact of poverty and inequality across the city the Council established an independent commission on child poverty.
-In summer 2016 the poverty in Birmingham and focusing upon the drivers of poverty including the economy, unemployment, low wages, education and health.
+In summer 2016 the Commission published its findings and made a series of recommendations aimed at reducing child poverty in Birmingham and focusing upon the drivers of poverty including the economy, unemployment, low wages, education and health.
 These recommendations are being taken forward by the Council, working closely with the Birmingham Financial Inclusion Partnership to align activities that will help reduce family poverty and mitigate its effects.